nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 * Passwords should not be stored
 * No state should be preserved after the webview has terminated

-To have a good user experince please consider the following things:
+To have a good user experience please consider the following things:

 * set a proper :code:`ACCEPT_LANGUAGE` header
 * set a proper :code:`USER_AGENT` header